 Members of the public could be exposed to contaminants originating from DOE ORR activities by consuming fish caught in area waters.
 This potential exposure pathway is monitored annually by collecting fish from three locations on the Clinch River and by analyzing edible flesh for specific contaminants.
-The locations are as follows (Figure 6.6):
+The locations are as follows (Figure 6.7):

-Clinch River upstream from all DOE ORR inputs (CRK 70)

-- Clinch River downstream from ORNL (CRK 32) - Clinch River downstream from all DOE ORR inputs (CRK 16)
+- Clinch River upstream from all DOE ORR inputs (CRK 70) - Clinch River downstream from ORNL (CRK 32) - Clinch River downstream from all DOE ORR inputs (CRK 16)

 Sunfish (Lepomis macrochirus, L. auritus, and Ambloplites rupestris) and catfish (Ictalurus punctatus) are collected from each of the three locations to represent both top-feeding and bottom-feeding predator species.
-In 2022, a composite sample of each of those species at each location was analyzed for selected metals, polychlorinated biphenyls (PCBs), tritium, gross alpha, gross beta, gamma-emitting radionuclides, and total radioactive strontium.
+In 2023, a composite sample of each of those species at each location was analyzed for selected metals, polychlorinated biphenyls (PCBs), H, gross alpha, gross beta, gamma-emitting radionuclides, and total radioactive strontium.
 To accurately estimate exposure levels to consumers, only edible portions of the fish were submitted for analysis.
 Once every 5 years, additional radiological analyses are performed to confirm the dose calculations (see Chapter 7).
-In 2019, additional analyses were performed on fish samples, and detected radionuclides included neptunium, plutonium, thorium, and uranium isotopes.
-Based on the 2019 results, additional radionuclide analyses were again performed in 2020, 2021, and 2022, including analyses for americium, neptunium, plutonium, and thorium.
-Results are presented in Table 6.7.
+When additional analyses were performed on fish samples in 2019 as part of this 5-year rotation, neptunium, plutonium, thorium, and uranium isotopes were detected.
+Based on these detections, the additional radionuclide analyses have been performed annually and include analyses for americium, neptunium, plutonium, and thorium.
+The results are presented in Table 6.7.

 TDEC issues advisories on consumption of certain fish species caught in specified Tennessee waters.
 The advisories apply to fish that could contain potentially hazardous contaminants.
 TDEC has issued a "do not consume" advisory for catfish in the entire Melton Hill Reservoir, not just in areas that could be affected by ORR activities, because of PCB contamination.
-Similarly, TDEC has issued a precautionary advisory for catfish in the Clinch River arm of Watts Bar Reservoir because of PCB contamination (TDEC 2020).
-TDEC also issues advisories for consumption of fish when mercury levels exceed 0.3 ppm; the three locations on the Clinch River where ORR fish are collected do not have mercury "do not consume" advisories (Denton 2007).
+Similarly, TDEC has issued a precautionary advisory for catfish in the Clinch River arm of Watts Bar Reservoir because of PCB contamination (TDEC 2023).
+TDEC also issues precautionary advisories for consumption of fish when mercury levels exceed 0.3 ppm (Denton 2007).
+As of 2023, the three locations on the Clinch River where ORR fish are collected do not have mercury "do not consume" advisories.